The Specular Derivative: Differential equations with specular derivatives

+is given with fixed constants $a_1$, $a_2 \in \mathbb{R}$.
 Note that the function $g$ can be regarded as the generalized ReLU function by substituting zero in place of $a_2$.
-When we solve the transport equation with classical derivatives, the Chain Rule plays a crucial role.
-However, as for specular derivatives, the Chain Rule may fail (see Remark \ref{Rmk : Specular derivatives may do not have linearity}).

-If $x = tb$, as we solve the transport equation in the classical derivative sense, one can find the incomplete solution of \eqref{PDE : the initial-value problem for 1D} is
+The above setting can be illustrated as follows.